syncfusion-content/maui-docs/MAUI/Calendar/calendar-mode.md

 The Calendar can be opened programmatically by setting the `IsOpen` property to `true` of `SfCalendar`.
 By default, the `IsOpen` property is `false`.

-Note: This property is automatically changed to `false` when you close the dialog by clicking outside of it.
+N> This property is automatically changed to `false` when you close the dialog by clicking outside of it.

 {% tabs %}